The village of Helmsdale

 Helmsdale Lodge is an excellent base for a longer stay to discover the delights of this part of Caithness and Sutherland, both on the coast and exploring inland into the remote and dramatic landscapes.
 The lodge is within range of some of the most challenging far north Graham and Marilyn Hills such as Morven, Scaraben and Beinn Dhorain.
 It is popular with walking groups and the location offers excellent winter walking opportunities.

 Day trips from the lodge include Dunrobin Castle and falconry display, Clynelish Distillery and Baile an Or gold panning site.
-Spectacular beaches in Helmsdale, Brora and Golspie offer frequent sightings of local marine life including seals and dolphins.
+Spectacular beaches in Helmsdale, Brora and Golspie offer frequent sightings of local marine life including seals, dolphins, and whales.
 Helmsdale is also excellently placed for exploring the fascinating archaeological sites and historic monuments of northern Sutherland and Caithness where the remains of over 5000 years of human activity are still scattered around the landscape.

 Touring the north of Scotland